MuhammadMoiz200099/custom-input-demo-angular/README.md

   npm start
 ```

-### If you want to run the project with local custom web(custom-input-stencil-demo) setup, follow the commands:
+### If you want to run the project locally with local custom web(custom-input-stencil-demo) setup, follow the commands:

 First Clone the Repository [custom-input-demo](https://github.com/MuhammadMoiz200099/custom-input-demo) and run the command:
 ```bash